 The insurance certificate should be faxed or e-mailed directly to you from the agent.

-Roof snow removal and ice dam work is very dangerous.
+Roof snow removal and ice dam work are hazardous.
 Just be sure they are insured.

 What Method and Equipment Do You Use?

-When possible, depending on roof pitch the roof should be shoveled using plastic shovels or snow rakes and taking care not to gauge shingles.
-If the entire slope cannot be accessed due to pitch or other hazard, then the crew should do their best to get at least the first 4-6 feet shoveled.
+When possible, depending on the roof pitch, the roof should be shoveled using plastic shovels or snow rakes and taking care not to gauge shingles.
+If the entire slope cannot be accessed due to pitch or other hazards, the crew should do their best to get at least the first 4-6 feet shoveled.

-Depending on severity of the dam calcium chloride should be used to melt down some channels and allow for water flow.
-Once water is flowing the entire dam should be treated with calcium chloride.
-This may take a return trip or two depending on how bad it is.
+Depending on the ice dam’s severity, calcium chloride should be used to melt down some channels and allow for water flow.
+Once water is flowing, the entire dam should be treated with calcium chloride.
+This procedure may take a return trip or two, depending on how bad it is.
 Special attention should be paid to valley intersections.

 In addition, ask about shovels or rakes they plan to use.
-Any and all tools should have plastic cutting edges or bumpers if they are metal.
+All tools should have plastic cutting edges or bumpers if they are metal.
 Any reputable company will know they can’t use metal tools on your roof, as they can damage the shingles.

 Stick with Your Decision

 If you have gotten an appointment with a reputable ice dam removal company in the middle of the busy season, stick with that appointment.
 These companies will be very busy.
-If they are answering all of your questions correctly, it’s a good company and they should do a good job.
+If they answer all of your questions correctly, they should do a good job.